Frequently Asked Questions - Science Practicals

 Yes.
 Satisfactory completion of our starter and completer science practical courses may ensure that you meet all the requirements to obtain the A level science practical endorsement – continuous assessment, assessed skills & techniques and completion of at least 12 required practicals.
-Our courses meet the requirements of the Biology, Chemistry and Physics A level specifications for all the JCQ examination boards that include the practical endorsement (AQA, Edexcel, and OCR).
+Our courses meet the requirements of the Biology, Chemistry, Physics and Geology A level specifications for all the JCQ examination boards that include the practical endorsement (AQA, Edexcel, and OCR).

 Yes.
 Completion of our science practical courses will help you prepare for the CIE A level science practical examination – Unit 3.
 There are additional Biology and Chemistry A level courses which we can prepare to meet specific CIE requirements in these subjects – such as microscopy for Biology.
 Please contact us for more details.
 Once you feel prepared for your CIE A level science examination you can also register at Greene’s to take the examinations in either November or May.